Hundreds reporting internet problems in Sheffield as Sky broadband service disrupted

 It added the latest reports from users having issues in Sheffield came from postal codes S6, S2, S10, S8, S20, S11, S7 and S21.

-Sky tweeted last night that it would be carrying out planned maintenance work in Yorkshire and the Humber from midnight until 3am this morning, during which customers would experience up to three hours loss of their broadband and talk services, but Sheffield was not one of he interchanges it said would be impacted.
+Sky tweeted last night it would be carrying out planned maintenance work in Yorkshire and the Humber in the early hours of today, but Sheffield was not one of he interchanges it said would be impacted.
+Officials said they were not aware of problems in Sheffield.

-In the last half hour it has tweeted acknowledging problems, but in Norfolk.
+A Sky spokesperson said: “We have now resolved the issues affecting some Sky Broadband and Talk customers in Norfolk and Suffolk.
+We're sorry for any inconvenience this may have caused.”